brthor/gofer.net.github.io/index.md

 ### Install the dotnet cli

-We recommend using the (dotnet cli)[https://dotnet.microsoft.com/download] to get started, but it's not a necessity.
+We recommend using the [dotnet cli](https://dotnet.microsoft.com/download) to get started, but it's not a necessity.

-The dotnet cli is part of the (.NET Core SDK)[https://dotnet.microsoft.com/download].
+The dotnet cli is part of the [.NET Core SDK](https://dotnet.microsoft.com/download).

 ### Start a Redis instance.